 Unless they’re specifically designed with cultivation in mind, you probably shouldn’t be using them.
 They may get the job done, but not nearly as quickly or consistently as purpose-made LED grow lights.

-Last but not least, specialised supplements should be provided at all times throughout the cannabis plant’s life cycle.
+Last but not least, specialized supplements should be provided at all times throughout the cannabis plant’s life cycle.
 This includes the flowering stage, during which very specific nutrients are needed in carefully measured quantities.If your plants do not have the nutrients they need to fuel their developmental processes, things will inevitably progress more slowly than expected.